-Last year our Hawaii plans kept fizzling out due to the constant delay in reopening.
-We would need to look elsewhere in order to keep with our plans of some warm weather fall and winter exploring.
+In the search of a warm place to stay in the Fall and Winter we had our eyes set on Hawaii.
+But then our Hawaii plans kept fizzling out due to the travel restrictions.
+So we needed to look elsewhere in order to keep our plans of warm weather exploring in place.
 That’s when we decided to look at Florida’s Suncoast.

 We had initially booked a sweet stay on Siesta Key just outside of Sarasota but our plans got moved up a bit so we needed to book another stay in the interim.
 So we began our search and came across this place called Treasure Island just off the gulf coast and only about an hour north of Siesta Key.